runem/lit-analyzer/packages/ts-lit-plugin/README.md

 #### ⚡️ no-unknown-event

 You can opt in to check for unknown event names.
-Using the `@event` jsdoc or the statement `this.dispatch(new CustomElement("my-event))` will make the event name available.
-Event names defined on an element are accepted globally because events bubbles.
+Using the `@fires` jsdoc or the statement `this.dispatch(new CustomElement("my-event))` will make the event name available.
+All event names are accepted globally because events bubble.

 The following example is considered a warning:
 ```js